sepulworld/deadman-check/README.md

   OPTIONS:

     --host HOST
-        IP address or hostname of Redis system
+        IP address or hostname of Consul system

     --port PORT
-        port Redis is listening on
+        port Consul is listening on

     --key KEY
-        Redis key to monitor
+        Consul key to monitor

     --freshness SECONDS
         The value in seconds to alert on when the recorded